julien/generator-whatever/README.md

 #### generator-whatever

-A [Yeoman](http://yeoman.io) generator aimed to be used with whatever framework you want to, because less is more.
+A [Yeoman](http://yeoman.io) generator aimed to be used with whatever framework you want to.

 #### Getting Started